Xiast-sw/Vocalize-AI/README.md

-# Vocalize AI: TensorFlow-Keras ile Ses Tanıma ve Sınıflandırma
+# Vocalize AI: Speech Recognition and Classification with TensorFlow-Keras